CarlosFerLo/CodingAGI/README.md

 ## Plan
 * First we will add up a database of papers and analyse them to be able to design a LLM framework that can manage code repositories.
 ...
 TODO :)
+* As a first step we will try to create a library for transforming python code into a json file that can be better managed by a LLM.